andrMollo/code-works/CodeWorksLibrary/Macros/Export/README.md

 public const string A3FormatName = "A3 297 x 420 mm";
 ```

 Before printing, the macro makes visible the layer specified in `GlobalConfig.PrintNoteLayer`, then the layer is hidden again.
 The macro also set the custom property defined in `GlobalConfig.PrintedBy` with the vault username who printed the file and the custom property set in `GlobalConfig.PrintedOn` with the date the file is printed.

-The macro updates the sheet format according the `REPLACE_MAP`, which is read from a text file in `REPLACE_MAP_PATH`.
-The sheet format is not updated if a sheet contains one view referencing the configuration defined in `FLAT_CONFIGURATION`, or if it has the same name of the one in the replace map.
-See [changeSheetFormat macro](/drawings/sheet-format/README.md) for more information on the format replace

-*Require PDM access to read the name of the user connected.*
+See [SetAuthorMacro](../Properties/SetAuthorMacro.cs) for more information on how the macro get the PDM username.

+The macro also upgrades the sheet format.
+For more information on the format replace see [UpdateFormatMacro](../Drawings/UpdateFormatMacro.cs).

 ### Prerequisites

 * a drawing is open and active
-* a text file is present in the path specified by `PRINTER_FILE_PATH` with the following format

-    1. Description, stil line Will be ignored by the macro
-    2. `"NAME_OF_THE_PRINTER"`
-    3. `Name of the A4 format for the printer`
-    4. `Name of the A3 format for the printer`

 ### References